ivw/ezmode-vscode/data/EzModeTutorial.md

 ## Basic keyboard editing

-Most of the basic editing actions are on the left-hand side of the keyboard, so that you can use them with your right hand on the mouse.
+Most of the basic editing actions are on the left-hand side of the keyboard, so you can use them with your right hand on the mouse.

 Try the exercises below:

-Select the word FOO using `a` and copy it with `c`
+- Select the word FOO using `a` and copy it with `c`

-Select the word BAR using `a` and paste over it with `v`
+- Select the word BAR using `a` and paste over it with `v`

-Select the contents of "this string" using `q` and copy them with `c`
+- Select the contents of "this string" using `q` and copy with `c`

-Select the contents of (these parentheses) using `q` and delete them with `d` *Make sure the cursor is next to a parenthesis*
+- Select the contents of (these parentheses) using `q` and delete with `d`.
+  *Make sure the cursor is next to a parenthesis*

-Select the contents of "this other string" using `q` and paste over them with `v`
+- Select the contents of "this other string" using `q` and paste over it with `v`

-Remove this line using `r`
+- Remove this line using `r`

-Duplicate this line using `V`
+- Duplicate this line using `V`

 ## Two-handed keyboard editing

-Instead of using a mouse, you have the option to use the right-hand side of the keyboard to move the cursor.
+Instead of using the mouse, you can move the cursor with the right-hand keys.
 This is handy when both hands are already on the keyboard from typing.

 Use `i`, `j`, `k`, `l` to move, just like the arrow keys.